 - In commemoration of Dr. Martin Luther King, Jr. Day, received a Proclamation from the New York City Council to recognize a program that reduced gun violence by 90%.

-- Recruited over 10,000 people over three years to teach in the country’s under-resourced towns and cities
+- Recruited more than 10,000 applicants over three years to teach in the country’s under-resourced towns and cities.

 - Expanded some of NYC’s most highly regarded mental health, summer jobs, afterschool, and justice reform programs for marginalized youth.